-The Cardiovascular Diagnostic Imaging Center at the Swedish Heart & Vascular Institute in Edmonds, Wash., offers a wide variety of cardiac diagnostic imaging services, including:
+The Cardiovascular Diagnostic Center at the Swedish Heart & Vascular Institute in Edmonds, Washington, offers a wide variety of cardiac diagnostic imaging services, including:

 The center was designed to provide patients and providers exceptional service – focusing on creating an efficient, comfortable and caring environment.
 This focus is respectful of our patients’ time and recognizes the importance of sharing test results with their doctors as quickly as possible.

 The center is located near other Swedish cardiac and hospital services with easy parking access.
 Our patients have access to all of the Heart & Vascular Institute’s clinical resources and expertise, should they be necessary.

 Through advanced communication technology, we are able to communicate test results immediately through secure auto-faxing or e-mail, or the Swedish electronic medical record.